andymccall/agon-development/README.md

 - Fab Agon emulator for testing

 The repository has examples using both Z80 assembly and C. Each example has a README.md file that explains how to compile and run the example.

+The guide is intended for people running on Linux using x86_64 platofrm and as such the binaries linked are for this architecture.
+If you are running a differnet platform, such as arm64 then you will need to download the correct binaries for you platform.
+If the correct binaries are not available for your platform you may need to build the tool yourself from source code.
+At least one user has reported success following these instructions, but compiling the tools from source, on the arm64 platform.

 ### Install VSCode